The Eclipsed Sanctum

 Experimented, measured and tested player metrics in metric gyms.

-Blocked out, built and iterated on the layout and gamespaces.
+Blocked out, built and iterated on the layout and gamespaces in TrenchBroom.

 Scripted, designed and implemented combat encounters and gameplay beats.